SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

  ![MARA](images/810_use_sap_note_and_github.png)

- And we can identify additional released API's from the purchase requisition area.
+ And we can identify additional released APIs from the purchase requisition area.

  ![I_PURCHASEREQUISITIONTP](images/810_use_sap_note_and_github.png)